StBogdan/CTCI_python/README.md

 ### Running the solutions

-For convenience, the project has a `setup.py` that specifies a package This can be installed locally in the virtualenvironment by using
+For convenience, the project has a `setup.py` that specifies a package This can be installed locally in the python (virtual)environment by using
 ```bash
 pip install -e .
 ```